 We have experienced rapid growth and increased demand for our products over the last few years.
 Our employee headcount and number of end-customers have increased significantly, and we expect to continue to grow our headcount significantly over the next year.
-For example, from the end of the second quarter of fiscal 2015 to the end of the third quarter of fiscal 2015, our headcount increased from 2,083 to 2,317 employees, and our number of end-customers increased from more than 22,500 to over 24,000.
+For example, from the end of fiscal 2015 to the end of the first quarter of fiscal 2016, our headcount increased from 2,637 to 2,998 employees, and our number of end-customers increased from over 26,000 to over 28,000.
 The growth and expansion of our business and product and service offerings places a continuous significant strain on our management, operational, and financial resources.
 As we have grown, we have increasingly managed more complex deployments of our products and services with larger end-customers.
 To manage any future growth effectively, we must continue to improve and expand our information technology and financial infrastructure, our operating and administrative systems, and our ability to manage headcount, capital, and processes in an efficient manner.

 We may not be able to successfully scale improvements to our enterprise resource planning system or implement or scale improvements to our other systems, processes, and controls in an efficient or timely manner or in a manner that does not negatively affect our operating results.
 In addition, our existing systems, processes, and controls may not prevent or detect all errors, omissions, or fraud.
 We have licensed technology from third parties to help us accomplish this objective.
 We may experience difficulties in managing improvements to our systems, processes, and controls or in connection with third-party software, which could disrupt existing customer relationships, cause us to lose customers, limit us to smaller deployments of our products, or increase our technical support costs.
 Our failure to improve our systems, processes, and controls, or their failure to operate in the intended manner, may result in our inability to manage the growth of our business and to accurately forecast our revenue, expenses, and earnings, or to prevent certain losses.
 For example, we are implementing certain new enterprise management systems and any failure to implement these systems may disrupt our operations and our operating expenses could increase.
-Additionally, our productivity and the quality of our products and services may be adversely affected if we do not integrate and train our new employees quickly and effectively, including employees we acquired in connection with our acquisitions of Cyvera Ltd. ("Cyvera") and CirroSecure, Inc. ("CirroSecure").
+Additionally, our productivity and the quality of our products and services may be adversely affected if we do not integrate and train our new employees quickly and effectively.
 Any future growth would add complexity to our organization and require effective coordination throughout our organization.
 Failure to manage any future growth effectively could result in increased costs, negatively impact our end-customers' satisfaction with our products and services, and harm our operating results.

-Our operating results are likely to vary significantly from period to period and be unpredictable, which could cause the market price of our common stock to decline.
+Our operating results may vary significantly from period to period and be unpredictable, which could cause the market price of our common stock to decline.